mistydemeo/vox_explainer_history/article.md

 If you’re in a high-risk group — over the age of 60 with an underlying health condition — seek medical treatment immediately, and let your hospital or health care provider know you suspect Covid-19 before showing up.

-Otherwise, stay at home and call a health professional, Vox’s Umair Irfan explained.
-“They will work with your local health department and figure out whether you need to get tested or get treatment.
+Otherwise, stay at home and call a health professional, Vox’s Umair Irfan explained: “They will work with your local health department and figure out whether you need to get tested or get treatment.
 Doctors and health officials advise not to go to the emergency room if your symptoms do not appear to be life-threatening.”
 There’s a good chance you’ll recover with nothing more than rest and fluids.
 But you will need to self-isolate while sick to avoid spreading the disease to others, including any people in your home.
 Here’s how to do it.

 And if you are healthy, here are some ways you can help vulnerable people in your community.